-How do you pay for Medicare Part B if you’re not collecting Social Security?
+How do you pay for Medicare Part B without collecting Social Security?

 Payment deductions will come from your Social Security or Railroad Retirement Board (RRB) benefits.
 If you have neither, Medicare Easy Pay is a convenient way to make Part B payments.

 Medicare Easy Pay is a way to give you options for paying your Medicare expenses.
 But what about the actual coverage you’re receiving?
-This is where it can be very beneficial to explore Supplemental Medicare health insurance to ensure any gaps in your benefits receive attention.
+This is where exploring Supplemental Medicare health insurance can be very beneficial to ensure any gaps in your benefits receive attention.

-Medicare Supplement plans can carry small monthly premiums and take care of most — if not all — of the things Original Medicare doesn’t.
+Medicare Supplement plans can carry small monthly premiums and care for most — if not all — of the things Original Medicare doesn’t.
 Talking to our licensed insurance agents will undoubtedly help you make a great decision on your Medicare coverage.